 But don’t despair!
 There’s plenty more to explore in Europe.

 Italy has been a popular vacation destination for a looooonggg time.
-Tourists have been coming here for years to see the likes of the Colosseum, drink wine in Tuscany, tour the canals of Venice – all that touristy stuff.
+Tourists have been coming here for years to see the likes of the Colosseum, drink wine while staying in Tuscany, tour the canals of Venice – and all that touristy stuff.

-Consequently, few people stray far from the main backpacking route in Italy and, unsurprisingly, many say that tourism here has become a bit calcified.
+Consequently, when deciding where to stay in Italy, few people stray far from the main backpacking route.
+As such, many say that tourism here has become a bit calcified.
 Some might say that Italy can offer nothing else besides the same postcard views and disgruntled baristas.

 But there’s a lot more to see in Italy besides the usual attractions because, let’s be honest, everything in Italy is beautiful.
 Pound for pound, Italy might be one of the most beautiful countries in the world and you’d be hard-pressed to find a single ugly stone here.